Neronus/clesh/README.md

 ## Technical issues

 Expressions preceded with '`?`' in the embedded shell scripts (with the '`[]`' syntax) are evaluated in the context where they appear, at 'eval' time; expressions in the 'bang' context (with the '`!`' or the '`!!`' syntax) are evaluated at read time, in the context of the last top level form before the form containing the bangs.
 This is because the bangs are intended for shell-only commands, normally given at the top level (command line) with immediate results.
 The embedded scripts are supposed to become part of functions or more complex forms, are parsed at read time and prepared to be executed at runtime.

 In the 'bang' forms only simple shell commands can be issued as the reader does not detect the circumstances when a construct (such as ca '`case`') occupies more than one line.
 In the embedded form or with the script command, any script can be executed.

+When interpolating a symbol, the reader might consider the closing `]` or `}` part of that symbol.
+For example, [echo ?foo ] will make the reader complain about not finding the end of what it has to read.
+Instead, you have to write `#[echo ?foo ]#` (or `#[ echo ?foo ]#`).
+Note though, that this introduces an extra space:

+     * #[echo sl:*shell ]#
+     "echo /bin/sh "